JonJagger/cyber-dojo/readme.txt

 Dashboard-Review
 ================
-You can get to the dashboard page in three ways.
+You can get to the dashboard page in two ways.
 o) from the test page, click the animal image at the bottom right
-o) from the test page, click the dashboard button on the left.
 o) from the home page, enter the practice id and click the [review] button.

 Each horizontal row corresponds to one animal and displays, from left to right,